-You must obtain Precertification for certain Mental Health and Substance Use Disorder services and for the treatment of Autism Spectrum Disorders.
-(See "Autism Spectrum Disorders" in this section and the "Getting Approval for Benefits" section for details.)
+You must obtain Precertification for certain Mental Health and Substance Abuse services and for the treatment of Pervasive Developmental Disorder or autism.
+(See "Pervasive Developmental Disorder or Autism" in this section and the "Getting Approval for Benefits" section for details.)